Ammar03s/Weighted-Prompt-Chunk-selection-RAG/README.md

 ## Contributing

-This project focuses on R&D of New Home Made RAG techniques.
+This project focuses on R&D of new Intelligent RAG techniques.
 Contributions to algorithm improvements and performance optimizations are of course welcome.